zelch/terraform-provider-bitbucket/docs/index.md

 * `oauth_token` - (Optional) Your password used to connect to bitbucket.
 You can also set this via the environment variable. `BITBUCKET_OAUTH_TOKEN`

+## OAuth2 Scopes

+To interacte with the Bitbucket API, an [App Password](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/) is required.
+App passwords are limited in scope, each API requires certain scopse to interact with, each resource doc will specifiy what are the scopes required to use that resource.
+See [Docs](https://support.atlassian.com/bitbucket-cloud/docs/use-oauth-on-bitbucket-cloud/) for more inforamtion on scopes.